OFAC Turkey Sanctions lists

 Difficulty in export and import.
 Sectoral and export restrictions (especially on dual-use goods and military technologies) can hinder the development of several industrial sectors.
 The import of high-tech equipment or specialized components becomes more complicated.

-Decline in competitiveness.
+Decline in trade competitiveness.
 Turkish exports face additional barriers in markets that impose sanctions or restrict access to their public procurement.
 The increase in costs for compliance with sanction legislation (legal checks, compliance procedures) falls on businesses, reducing their profitability.

 Moreover, Ankara introduces reciprocal trade restrictions or raises tariffs on imports of goods from countries that have imposed sanctions.
 Political rhetoric about “external pressure” is often used by the Turkish leadership to strengthen domestic support, but at the same time, it leads to increased tensions with foreign partners.